Vacuum polarization: History

-Vacuum polarization was first discussed in papers by P. A. M. Dirac and W. Heisenberg in 1934.
-Effects of vacuum polarization were calculated to first order in the coupling constant by R. Serber and E. A. Uehling in 1935.
+Effects of vacuum polarization were calculated to first order in the coupling constant by Robert Serber and Edwin Albrecht Uehling in 1935.

+The vacuum polarization from leptons was first observed in 1940s but also more recently observed in 1997 using the TRISTAN particle accelerator in Japan, the latter polarization from quarks was observed along with multiple quark–gluon loop contributions from the early 1970s to mid-1990s using the VEPP-2M particle accelerator at the Budker Institute of Nuclear Physics in Siberia, Russia and many other accelerator laboratories worldwide.

 Explanation

 According to quantum field theory, the vacuum between interacting particles is not simply empty space.
 Rather, it contains short-lived virtual particle–antiparticle pairs (leptons or quarks and gluons).
 These short-lived pairs are called vacuum bubbles.
 It can be shown that they have no measurable impact on any process.

 Virtual particle–antiparticle pairs can also occur as a photon propagates.
 In this case, the effect on other processes is measurable.
 The one-loop contribution of a fermion–antifermion pair to the vacuum polarization is represented by the following diagram: